Santa Mesa: History

 Wounded soldiers during the Philippine–American War.

 Santa Mesa was situated in the alluvial deposits at the confluence of Pasig and San Juan Rivers.
 It was owned by a Jesuits religious order during the Spanish era, and it is in this period that Santa Mesa got its name.
 Santa Mesa is better known for its role in the Philippine–American War, in which the area became a battlefield during the Philippine–American War.
 The conflict started when Pvt.
 William W. Grayson shot a Filipino soldier in San Juan Bridge between Santa Mesa and San Juan.
 In late 2003, the National Historical Commission of the Philippines had determined that the conflict did not happen on San Juan Bridge, but at the juncture of Sociego and Silencio Streets.
-A 2023 study done by Ronnie Miravite Casalmir however placed the correct location of the first shot of the Philippine-American War at the corner of Sociego St. and Tomas Arguelles St., not at Sociego-Silencio where they erroneously have the marker.
+However, a 2023 study done by Ronnie Miravite Casalmir places the event at the corner of Sociego-Arguelles, not at Sociego-Silencio where they erroneously have the marker.
+The Ronnie Miravite Casalmir Study debunks the previous findings of Dr. Benito Legarda which was the basis for the erroneous placement of the marker at Sociego-Silencio.
+According to Ronnie Miravite Casalmir, the smoking gun for the Sociego-Arguelles corner is the presence of Blockhouse 7 in the background of Grayson's reenactment photo.
+The orientation of this Blockhouse 7 image lines up with the corner of Sociego and Arguelles when compared with the known photo of Blockhouse 7 taken from the same direction.
+In addition, the distance estimate of Lieut.
+Whedon placed the 100-yard distance from Santol at Sociego-Arguelles, not Sociego-Silencio.
+This meant that when Lieut.
+Whedon ordered the detachment at Santol to patrol 100 yards, he meant them to patrol all the way to Sociego-Arguelles.
+Col. Stotsenburg corroborated Lieut.
+Whedon's distance estimate.

+Prof. Ambeth R. Ocampo calls the evidence presented by Ronnie Miravite Casalmir as new and compelling.
+Prof. Ocampo agrees that this evidence shows that the marker should be moved one block away, from Sociego-Silencio to Sociego-Arguelles.

+Maj.
+Lillian A. Pfluke (Ret.), West Point Class of 1980, and founder of the American War Memorials Overseas Inc. also agrees and has a note on their U.S. War Memorials website that the proper placement of the marker should be at the adjoining intersection of Sociego Street and Arguelles Street where the incident actually occurred.